 As an obese person (currently I weigh 44 lbs more than what I should Ideally be).

-I walked everyday for at least half an hour, practiced squats and a bit of weight lifting, not to lose weight but to get stronger to be able to walk on the mountain terrain.
+I walked everyday for at least half an hour, practiced squats and did a bit of weight lifting, not to lose weight but to get stronger to be able to walk on the mountain terrain.

 It is an impenetrable forest, a dense rainforest.
 You need to cut open your own path if the usual route is occupied (read, a forest elephant might be standing in the trail).